yanqui-uxo/uauauiua/README.md

 # HOW TO UAUAUIUA

-if you want to install this locally clone this repo and run `cargo install --locked --path .` in the repo directory. i'm probably not gonna add this to crates.io
+if you want to install this locally run `cargo install --locked --git https://github.com/yanqui-uxo/uauauiua.git`. i'm probably not gonna add this to crates.io

 write your uiua code in main.ua